Shaeto/xhc4mach/README.md

 **Application is very raw !
 Please, be very careful and keep hand on E-Stop button!**

+i dont know why but my WHB03-L uses the same protocol as LHB04, so, if you will have problem with xHB03 please try to find ENABLE_OLD_HB03 in CXhcMpg.cpp and set it

+#define ENABLE_OLD_HB03 1

+when rebuild application

 Disclaimer & Limitation of Liability:
 I AM NOT LIABLE FOR ANY LOSS OR DAMAGE ARISING DIRECTLY OR INDIRECTLY (INCLUDING SPECIAL, INCIDENTAL OR CONSEQUENTIAL LOSS OR DAMAGE) FROM THE USERS'S USE OF THE APPLICATION.